currentco/memory-game/README.md

 ## Idea behind the project

-I have converted a static version of the Memory Game project to an interactive one by modifying the given HTML, CSS and JS files.
+I converted a static version of the Memory Game to an interactive one by modifying the given HTML, CSS and JS files.

 ## Functionalities of the game